 Everything can be done via application programming interface (API) in the programming language of your choice.
 In fact, the Excel add-in is really just a wrapper of the API.
 Excel is making API calls in the background to pull the latest data into each cell.

 This article shows how to get started with the Intrinio API.
 There are SDKs and sample code in languages like Python, R, Ruby, C#, Node JS, .NET, PHP, Swift, and Visual basic.
-Authenticating is easy - you can get API keys immediately if you create a free account.
+If you're new to Intrinio, request a consultation with our team to create a custom data solution.

 The API can be used in R to perform financial modeling via logistic regression, machine learning tree models, and linear regression.
 These two API calls show the basic idea: